Global Solidarity Accounting

 New Forms of Capital and Relevant Currencies

 For the environment and our planetary commons, three major environmental accounting systems for energy and climate change (reflected in carbon flow), biodiversity loss, and pollution would already provide major drivers both to internalize environmental costs and to fund environmental restoration and regeneration.
-They could be interrelated to provide a more integrated view of the state of the biosphere.
-For our human capital and the well-being of the whole, a set of accounts could cover physical needs to escape from poverty, with adequate food and good health, and less tangible needs for work and service, knowledge and education, and values, ethics and spirituality, would capture some significant dimension of human well-being.
-Each would use as the unit of accounting, or currency, a science-based measure of the central component, process or function.
+They could be interrelated to provide a more integrated view of the state of the biosphere and to express our solidarity with nature.
+For our human capital and the well-being of the whole, a set of accounts could cover individual physical needs to escape from poverty, with adequate food and good health.
+Then there are the less tangible collective social needs for work and service, knowledge and education, and values, ethics and spirituality.
+Each of these would capture some significant dimension of human well-being.
+They all would use as the unit of accounting, or currency, a science-based measure of the central component, process or function.
 Other accounts could be developed in the future as needed.

 Our planetary environment is the foundation for all life and natural resources, but we are now exceeding planetary boundaries and system stability, and eroding the resource base upon which we depend, representing existential risks to our future.
 Accounts measuring our energy and climate imbalances through carbon flows, our management of biodiversity, and global contamination by pollutants, would target the most critical risks.